 Dissolve, whether they have completed their mandate or not, at the end of the SRA’s term of office, though ad hoc committees may be re-struck with identical or revised terms of reference by a subsequent SRA.

-7. Non-Sra Committees
+7. Non-SRA Committees

 The SRA shall, where possible, elect SRA members to sit on non-SRA committees, boards, councils, panels and other bodies where an SRA or MSU representative is desired;

-These bodies may be within the MSU (e.g. an advisory committee for a particular MSU service) or external to the organization (e.g. the Bookstore Board);
+These bodies may be within the MSU (e.g., an advisory committee for a particular MSU service) or external to the organization (e.g., the Bookstore Board);

 SRA members on non-SRA committees shall be expected to report on their activities to the Assembly as frequently as they deem necessary, or at a frequency set by the SRA.